NYCOpportunity/growingupnyc-patterns/src/objects/navigation/navigation.md

-The navigation object can be used to define the paths to different parts of the user's application.
-The user also has an option to append an off-canvas navigation which will toggle open from right to left to display additional information.
+**Source:** `src/objects/navigation/navigation`

+The Navigation is used to wrap navigational links at the head of a page.